News – 13.03.25

 enquiries@buzzacott.co.uk T +44 (0)20 7556 1200

-Setting up a trading subsidiary company to carry out non-educational activities can protect the academy from commercial risk and also help to mitigate any inadvertent tax exposure.
-In all cases, the VAT treatment of these activities should be closely examined as they would count towards the VAT registration threshold where they are taxable.
+Setting up a trading subsidiary company to carry out non-educational activities can protect an academy from commercial risk and also help to mitigate any inadvertent tax exposure.
+In all cases, the VAT treatment of these activities should be closely examined as they will count towards the VAT registration threshold where they are taxable.
 Consideration should also be given to forming a VAT group registration with the subsidiary to avoid multiple VAT registrations and remove VAT on any transactions between the academy and the subsidiary.

 For VAT purposes, such income will likely be exempt from VAT with the consequence that this could affect the academies VAT recovery position.
 However, it is worth considering exercising the option to tax making such services liable to VAT and thus giving entitlement to VAT recovery.

-Most grants from local authorities to academies are for strictly educational purposes.
-However, sometimes the grants are made for other services such as family support or childcare facilities, which although intended for charitable purposes, could still fall outside of an academy’s objects and therefore outside it’s exemption from tax.
+Most grants from local authorities to academies are for strictly educational purposes and therefore exempt from corporation tax.
+However, sometimes the grants are made for other services such as family support or childcare facilities, which although intended for charitable purposes, could still fall outside of an academy’s objects and therefore outside of the charitable exemptions from tax.
 It is worth reviewing grant agreements carefully against the academy’s objects and taking action where the two are not clearly aligned.
-This is also important for VAT purposes as funding referred to as grant income can sometime be consideration for services provided.Trading subsidiaries
+This is also important for VAT purposes as funding referred to as grant income can sometimes be considered for services provided.
+If such services are exempt, this could affect VAT recovery.

 To help keep the accounting and taxable profits in line, academies should ensure that where possible, tax-disallowable costs such as capital costs, penalties and entertaining, are not incurred by the subsidiary.
 As set out above, consideration should be given to VAT Grouping.

 Academies often use contractors to provide teaching support, teaching of extracurricular subjects (such as peripatetic music teachers) and office support, among other services.
-The academy is always responsible for reviewing each arrangement to determine whether tax needs to be deducted under PAYE – it is not sufficient to have the contractor simply sign a declaration stating that they are responsible for their own taxes.
+An academy is always responsible for reviewing each arrangement to determine whether tax needs to be deducted under PAYE – it is not sufficient to have the contractor simply sign a declaration stating that they are responsible for their own taxes.

 HMRC regularly carry out payroll inspections and may seek to recover unpaid PAYE, plus penalties and interest from the academy, if they believe a worker has been treated incorrectly as self-employed.
 A careful review of each new contractor’s working arrangements can help to keep the academy’s employment tax position secure.

-As of 6 April 2017 academies are responsible for assessing the employment status not only of individual contractors, but also those using intermediary companies which is a ‘deemed’ employment status known as IR35.
+As of 6 April 2017, academies are responsible for assessing the employment status not only of individual contractors, but also those using intermediary companies which is a ‘deemed’ employment status known as IR35.

-Partial exemptionIf an academy makes both taxable and exempt supplies there will be an element of overhead VAT which relates to both supplies.
+If an academy makes both taxable and exempt supplies, there will be an element of overhead VAT which relates to both supplies.
 The default position in such circumstances is to use the standard partial exemption method to calculate the extent of VAT recovery.
-This is not always the most fair and reasonable method and consideration should be given to whether to apply for a special method.
+This is not always the most fair and reasonable method and consideration should be given whether to apply for a special method.

 Academies involved with such projects must also consider the application of the capital goods scheme.